 Three Tips to Communicate More Effectively During the Onboarding Process

 Without proper communication from management, a new hire may have trouble getting settled into their role and struggle developing at the company.
-Here are three tips on communication to ensure onboard your newest team members effectively.
+Here are three tips on communication to ensure you onboard your newest team members effectively.

 1. Focus on Engagement